icidasset/bare-tooltip-js/README.md

 ### How to add data

+- tooltip_data setting (html or function which returns html)
 - child element with the class 'tooltip-data'
 - element next to self (trigger) with the class 'tooltip-data'
 - 'data-tooltip' attribute